 With few exceptions, star naming companies will name a very faint star that cannot be seen without a good-sized telescope and fairly dark sky conditions far from cities.
 Finding it requires knowing exactly where in the sky that star is, when it is above your horizon, and how dim it will look.
 Some companies do not give positions accurately enough to do this, and you may have to find the star's scientific designation to look up the position.
-You have to be able to point the telescope at the star's precise position, and even then it may be difficult to figure out which star is the right one out of all the stars in the telescope's field of view.
-It can be a difficult, time-consuming, and often unsatisfying task.
+You have to be able to point the telescope at the star's precise position, and even then you may not be able to figure out which star is the right one out of all the stars in the telescope's field of view.
+Good luck.